vanesascode/command-line-cheatsheet/README.md

 - To cancel a command that is being executed, press `ctrl + c`
 - To autocomplete a file or folder name, use the `tab key`.
 - To repeat any command you have used in the past, use the `up arrow`, and it will show you each command, one by one.
-- Use the `clear` command to "clean" the current console (it is just a scroll, but a very useful one).